-What happens once you report a crime or tell the University that you have experienced a hate crime.
+What happens once you report a crime or tell the University that you have experienced discrimination

-In the event of a criminal investigation, University and Students’ Association staff may be required to give evidence about any conversations they have had with you or your representatives.
+In a criminal investigation, University and Students’ Association staff may be required to give evidence about any conversations they have had with you or your representatives.

-If you make a complaint against a University student or staff member for a hate crime, the University may decide to conduct an investigation into a breach of conduct.
+If you make a complaint against a University student or staff member, the University may decide to conduct an investigation into a breach of conduct.

-If you report a hate crime which involves another student, the University will consider whether it is appropriate to take action under the Code of Student Conduct.
+If you report an incident which involves another student, the University will consider whether it is appropriate to take action under the Code of Student Conduct.
 While the criminal process will consider whether a crime has been committed, the University’s disciplinary process considers whether there has been a breach of the Code of Student Conduct.

 The University may carry out a risk assessment.
 If the University considers that there is a significant risk to members of the University community, we may take precautionary action while the matter is investigated.
 Precautionary action can include restricting a student from accessing some (or all) University facilities or participating in University activities, or prohibiting a student from contacting named individuals.

 Being accused can be difficult and distressing.
 Information for students who are being investigated under the Code of Student Conduct can be found here: Being investigated | The University of Edinburgh'

 The Advice Placehave professional advisers who are experienced in supporting students involved in the conduct process and can provide support to those who are the subject of a complaint.

 Student Counselling Service

 You can also access specialist support from the Student Counselling Service.
 Information on how to contact them and details about the support that they provide can be found on the Student Counselling website.